 - Soil – Wet samples will need to be air dried by spreading thin layer of soil in a sheet of plastic under the sun.
 This is to eliminate the effect of the soil’s moisture content.
 Samples that have too much clay will need to be crushed.

 - Measurement unit – The nitrate meter can be set to ppm (equivalent to mg/L) NO3- or NO3-N. Refer to meter manual for the measurement unit setting.
-If the meter measurement unit is set to ppm NO3-N and 150ppm NO3- standard is placed into the sensor, 34ppm NO3-N reading will be displayed during calibration.
+If the meter measurement unit is set to ppm NO3-N and 150 ppm NO3- standard is placed onto the sensor, 34ppm NO3-N reading will be displayed during calibration.